Techie-Tessie/.github/profile/README.md

 # **Techie Tessie**

 Hi👋!
 Welcome to Techie Tessie.
-Our aim is to widespread the knowledge programming langauges.
-We believe that langauge should not be barrier, So we are producing content in different langauges.
+Our aim is to make programming widespread and accessible.
+We believe that langauge should not be a barrier, so we are producing content in different langauges.
 Let's collaboarate to acheive it.

 <p align="left">
 <a href="mailto:techietessie@gmail.com" style="text-decoration:none">